kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 4. Exit the Vitis AI container: ``exit``.

-Evaluate the quantized model metrics :tutorial-machine:`Machine Learning Workstation`
+Evaluate the quantized model metrics :tutorial-machine:`Machine learning workstation`
 -------------------------------------------------------------------------------------
 1. The quantization script saves the calibrated model outputs in a file.
 Optionally you can evaluate metrics for these outputs and preview the results by running the ``reference-designs-ml/deployment/calc_quantized_metrics.ipynb`` notebook.